WildernessLabs/VSCode_Meadow_Extension/README.md

 3. Choose `Extension` from the Debug menu in VSCode and run it.
 4. Open a meadow project in the new instance of VSCode which now includes the extension.

-You can set breakpoints in the host instance of VSCode and debug the typescript.
+You can set breakpoints in the host instance of VSCode and debug the TypeScript.

 ### Debugging C#